Non-Markovian Quantum Process Tomography: Introduction

+To show the efficacy of this approach, we report the real device characterisation of multi-time quantum stochastic processes in a way that is both consistent and fully inclusive of non-Markovian dynamics.
+There are three key motivators for these implementations: to benchmark quantum devices and diagnose non-Markovian noise, to study the structure of quantum stochastic processes, and for precise enhanced control of non-Markovian systems.
+As such, we first show MLE-PTT to be highly reliable at characterising multi-time dynamics.
+The reliability and the efficiency of these methods allows us to implement noise-aware control to significantly reduce the noise present across a variety of contexts.
+We demonstrate not only the utility of our technique here, but also its necessity by showing that improvement is contingent on the inclusion of higher order (i.e. multi-time) temporal correlations in the model.

 Our paper is structured as follows.
 In Section~\ref{sec:hierarchy}, we give a brief background on quantum state tomography (QST) and QPT before continuing into the theory of quantum stochastic processes and tomographic reconstruction of a process tensor.
-In Section~\ref{sec:MLPTT} we derive the main components of a maximum likelihood estimation (MLE) PTT protocol, including a positive causal projection necessary for reconstructed process tensors to be physical.
+This analyses our non-Markovian characterisation in context.
+In Section~\ref{sec:MLPTT} we derive the main components of a MLE-PTT protocol, including a positive causal projection necessary for reconstructed process tensors to be physical.
 This procedure is then benchmarked and validated on IBM Quantum devices.
+Specifically, the number of circuits required for accurate LI-PTT in a real setting scales as $\mathcal{O}(N_{\rm oc}^k)$, where $N_{\rm oc}$ is the number of (overcomplete) inputs per timestep and $k$ is the number of timesteps.
+The MLE-PTT procedure reduces this to $\mathcal{O}(N_{\rm mle}^k)$, where $N_{\rm oc}=24$ and $N_{\rm mle}=10$.
 Using the tools of Section~\ref{sec:MLPTT}, in Section~\ref{sec:MO} we motivate and advance the theory of quantum Markov order, in which we determine how to adaptively truncate weaker long-time temporal correlations in the model.
-Such processes offer both an experimentally and computationally more efficient description of the process, following the concept of quantum Markov order outlined in \cite{taranto1}.
-In Section~\ref{sec:applications} we demonstrate some applications of our tool kit on IBM Quantum devices.
-The reliability of MLE and the efficiency due to Markov order truncation allows us to implement noise-aware control to significantly reduce the noise present across a variety of contexts.
-We demonstrate not only the utility of our technique here, but also its necessity by showing that improvement is contingent on the inclusion of higher order (i.e. multi-time) temporal correlations in the model.
+This tempers the exponential scaling to a linear scaling, i.e., $\mathcal{O}(k \cdot N_{\rm mle}^\ell)$, where $\ell$ is the fixed Markov order.
+This is not only practical, it provides an accessible diagnostic to the complexity of device noise.
+In Section~\ref{sec:applications} we demonstrate noise-aware control over a non-Markovian process, which is based on noise characterisation methods of previous sections.
+Namely, we characterise noise for Markov orders of $\ell = \{1,2,3\}$ and use this information to significantly increase fidelity of several NISQ devices by using non-Markovian correlations as a resource.
+We show that the performance of the machine improves when the Markov order is chosen to be higher.
+This leads to a trade-off relation between characterisation complexity and accuracy of the characterisation.